Biography

 Certified by the American Board of Internal Medicine in endocrinology and the American Board of Obesity Medicine, Dr. Lingvay joined the UT Southwestern faculty in 2005.

-She has published her work in many renowned journals like The Lancet, JAMA, New England Journal of Medicine, Circulation, JAMA Internal Medicine, and Diabetes Care.
-She has contributed to many textbooks in the field of diabetes and is on the editorial board of several journals.
-Dr. Lingvay has been invited to present lectures to her peers all over the world.
-She is an active member of the American Diabetes Association where she has served on several different committees.
+She has published her work in an array of peer-reviewed journals, such as the Journal of the American Medical Association, New England Journal of Medicine, Circulation, JAMA Internal Medicine, Diabetes Care, and The Lancet.
+She has also contributed to many textbooks in the field of diabetes and is on the editorial board of several journals.

 Education